-Table 44 indicates the configuration values to use in defining this data stream in the IBM Common Data Provider for z Systems Configuration Tool.
+Table 35 indicates the configuration values to use in defining this data stream in the IBM Common Data Provider for z Systems Configuration Tool.

-Table 44.
+Table 35.
 Data stream definition for SYSPRINT data

+Type of node in the policy Required configuration value

+Data Stream One or more of the following values:

+WebSphere SYSPRINT

-Type of node in the policy Required configuration value Data Stream One or more of the following values: • WebSphere SYSPRINT • WebSphere USS Sysprint To select this data stream in the Configuration Tool: In the "Select data stream" window, click IBM Z Operations Analytics > Web Servers > WebSphere Application Server, and select the check box for the respective data stream.
-Transcribe Transform UTF-8 Splitter Transform On the IBM Operations Analytics - Log Analysis platform, the Splitter Transform is not applicable because all data must be sent as unsplit.
-On the Elastic Stack and Splunk platforms, use WAS for zOS SYSPRINT Splitter.
-Filter Transform Not required Subscriber See "Subscribers for each type of source data" on page 140.
+WebSphere USS Sysprint

+To select this data stream in the Configuration Tool: In the "Select data stream" window, click IBM Z Operations Analytics > Web Servers > WebSphere Application Server, and select the check box for the respective data stream.

+Transcribe Transform UTF-8

+Splitter Transform Not applicable

+Filter Transform Not applicable

+Subscriber See "Subscribers for each type of source data" on page 85.